Asymptotics of Learning with Deep Structured (Random) Features

 Theorem \ref{thm genRMT informal} characterizes the test error for learning using Lipschitz feature maps as a function of the three features population (cross-)covariances $\Omega, \Phi, \Psi$.
 For the particular case where both the target and learner feature maps are drawn from the Gaussian rainbow ensemble from~\Cref{def:rainbow}, these population covariances can be expressed in closed-form in terms of combinations of products of the weights matrices.
 Consider two rainbow networks

 with depths $L,\wt{L}$.
 The approach we introduce here is in theory capable of obtaining linear or polynomial approximations to $\Omega,\Phi,\Psi$ under very general assumptions.
-However, for definiteness we focus on a class of correlated rainbow networks in which, for all \(k \neq j\), the $k$-th row of $W_\ell$ is independent from the $j$-th row of $W_{\ell},V_{\ell}$ as this allows for particularly simple expressions for the linearized covariances\footnote{The identity matrices in~\Cref{eq lin cov} are a direct consequence of this assumption.
+However, for definiteness we focus on a class of correlated rainbow networks in which we allow the $k$-th row of $W_\ell$ to be correlated only to the $k$-th row of $W_{\ell'},V_{\ell'}$ as this allows for particularly simple expressions for the linearized covariances\footnote{The identity matrices in~\Cref{eq lin cov} are a direct consequence of this assumption.
 In case of weight matrices with varying row-norms or covariances across rows the resulting expression would be considerably more complicated.}.
-Note that we explicitly allow for weights to be correlated across layers.\looseness=-1 \begin{assumption}[Correlated rainbow networks] By symmetry we assume without loss of generality $L\le \wt L$.
-Furthermore, we assume that \begin{enumerate}[label=(\alph*)] \item for $\ell\le L\le \wt L$ all the internal widths $p_\ell$ of $W_\ell,V_\ell$ agree, \item for all \(\ell \leq \wt L\), the dimensions scale proportionally, i.e. \(n \sim d \sim p_\ell\), \item for $\ell\le L\le \wt L$ the rows $w_\ell,v_\ell$ of $W_\ell,V_\ell$ are mean-zero and i.i.d. with
+Note that we explicitly allow for weights to be correlated across layers. \begin{assumption}[Correlated rainbow networks] By symmetry we assume without loss of generality $L\le \wt L$.
+Furthermore, for all \(\ell \leq L \leq \wt L\), we assume \begin{enumerate}[label=(\alph*)] \item All the internal widths $p_\ell$ of $W_\ell,V_\ell$ agree, \item The rows $w_\ell,v_\ell$ of $W_\ell,V_\ell$ are i.i.d. with mean zero and

-\item for two (possibly identical) rows \(u, z\), and for any matrix \(A\), quadratic forms admit concentration, w.h.p.\footnote{This concentration holds in particular when rows \(u, z\) are Lipschitz concentrated with constant \(O(n^{-1/2})\), see~\Cref{thm:hanson_wright}.}